-- Heat the ghee over a medium high heat in a heavy bottomed pan and brown the beef in batches.
+- Heat the oil over a medium high heat in a heavy bottomed pan.

-- Stir in the chili powder, cumin, fenugreek, garam masala and cook out for a minute to allow the spices to become fragrant.
+- Stir in the chilli powder, cumin, fenugreek, garam masala and cook for a minute to allow the spices to become fragrant.

 Nutrition Information:Yield: 2 Serving Size: 1